Editorial Policies

 Confidentiality

 Editors should ensure confidential handling of manuscripts, with no details being disclosed to anyone except the peer reviewers without the permission of the author.
-If discussions between an author, editor, and peer reviewer have taken place in confidence, they should remain in confidence unless explicit consent has been given by all parties, or unless there are exceptional circumstances (eg, when they might help substantiate claims of intellectual property theft during peer review).
+If discussions between an author, editor, and peer reviewer have taken place in confidence, they should remain in confidence unless all parties have given explicit consent, or unless there are exceptional circumstances (eg, when they might help substantiate claims of intellectual property theft during peer review).
+Editors and editorial staff must handle all submissions as confidential and ensure that identities in a double-blind review process are protected.

 Disclosure and Conflicts of Interest